dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

 dotnet ef dbcontext scaffold ... --context-dir Data --output-dir Models
 ```

  By default, the namespace will be the root namespace plus the names of any subdirectories under the project's root directory.
-However you can override the namespace for all output classes by using `-Namespace` (PMC) or `--namespace` (CLI).
+However, in EFCore 5.0, you can override the namespace for all output classes by using `-Namespace` (PMC) or `--namespace` (CLI).
 You can also override the namespace for just the DbContext class using `-ContextNamespace` (PMC) or `--context-namespace` (CLI).

 ``` powershell
 Scaffold-DbContext ... -Namespace Your.Namespace -ContextNamespace Your.DbContext.Namespace